 Applicants should always ensure they have considered existing advice on ODA eligibility.
 The GCRF delivery partners have prepared guidance on key ODA compliance issues to note in writing applications for funding.
 Any applications for ODA compliant research funding need to comply with these guidelines.

-Proposals made to the GCRF must make it clear that the research project’s primary purpose is to promote the economic development and welfare of a developing country or countries.
+Proposals made for ODA funding must make it clear that the research project’s primary purpose is to promote the economic development and welfare of a developing country or countries.

 - Seek to investigate a specific problem or seek a specific outcome which will have an impact on a developing country or countries on the DAC list;